 To address this concern, TR&D1 focuses on developing 3D printed bioreactors as a dynamic culture system to control the cellular microenvironment that promotes cell bioactivity within large, engineered constructs.
 Specialized bioreactor chambers are fabricated using 3D printing techniques to engineer variable architecture, controlled flow environments, and spatially located cell populations that enable adequate availability of nutrients, and enable cell-cell interactions, within these large constructs.
 The bioreactors can be also engineered to subject 3D printed constructs to physical tension or compression as dictated by tissue needs.
 The versatility of 3D printing allows us to engineer these bioreactors for both 2D and 3D culture across a broad range of biomaterials, cell types, and tissue applications.

-This TR&D provides a strong foundation and collaborative support to fabricate removable, biodegradable scaffolds of engineered bone tissues that are suitable for in vivo application and to facilitate development of other similarly designed, tissue specific bioreactor systems.
+This TR&D provides a strong foundation and collaborative support to fabricate removable, biodegradable scaffolds of engineered tissues that are suitable for in vivo applications and to facilitate the development of other similarly designed, tissue-specific bioreactor systems.

 Images courtesy of UMD.